sgunasekar/knn_cifar/README.md

     - `--indexes` single or list of faiss indices to use for ann algorithm.
 Check faiss library documentation for descriptions of the different options.
 - Optionally, edit default options to your preference
 - Run `main.py` with appropriate commanline arguments, e.g.,
-    - `python main.py  --indexes pq ivfpq` for no augmentation
+    - `python main.py  --indexes ivfpq` for no augmentation
+    - `python main.py  --indexes ivfpq --advanced-augmentation --use-mixup --pca 100`